GREAT PLAINS ZOO ADDS INDE’S AUGMENTED REALITY EXPERIENCES TO ITS EXHIBIT FOR CHILDREN

 UK company INDE has created the most realistic 3D animals ever made using Augmented Reality technology and given millions of zoo, museum, theme park and shopping mall visitors the unique opportunity to pet a leopard, meet life-sized dinosaurs and get splashed by orcas and dolphins, in hundreds of locations worldwide.

 As an accredited member of the Association of Zoos & Aquariums (AZA), featuring over 1,000 animals from around the world, the Great Plains Zoo & Delbridge Museum of Natural History in Sioux Falls strives to fulfill four major objectives: Education, Conservation, Recreation and Discovery.

 Traveller, INDE's Augmented Reality experience originally created for National Geographic

-INDE has offices and representation in London, Budapest, New York, Sydney, Hong Kong and mainland China.
+INDE currently operates offices in United Kingdom, Hong Kong, Budapest and Los Angeles.
 Since 2011 the company has built award-winning AR systems worldwide for clients such as National Geographic, Smithsonian Institution, Beijing Aquarium, Universal Studios, BBC, 20th Century Fox and Coca-Cola.